erikpukinskis/issue-bond/README.md

   "Erik Pukinskis" )
 ```

-Then you can add work and expenses which are required to achieve the outcome.
+Then you can add work and expenses which are required to achieve the outcome:

 ```javascript
 bond.addTasks ( [